 IR/DR Certifying Exam

-Last verified on April 22, 2022Vascular and Interventional Radiology section for information about the requirements for this pathway.
+Last verified on March 1, 2023Vascular and Interventional Radiology section for information about the requirements for this pathway.
 Candidates taking this exam who are already certified in diagnostic radiology are required to take only the oral component.
 Those who are not certified in diagnostic radiology are required to take both the oral and computer-based components.

 Exam Breakdown and TimingThe IR/DR Certifying Exam consists of two components: one computer-based and one oral.
 The computer-based component has 178 questions and is approximately 4 hours long (including orientation, tutorial, and breaks).
 The oral exam component consists of four 30-minute sessions with a total exam time of approximately 3 hours (including orientation and breaks).
 The two components of the exam are held on separate days.
+Beginning with the residency class graduating in June 2024, candidates will be required to wait until the calendar year following completion of training to take the oral component.
 Please see Exam Dates and Locations for the schedule.
 For more details, visit the Exam Breakdown and Timing page.

 Oral ComponentEach candidate completes four 30-minute oral exams.
 Each exam includes elements of image interpretation, image-guided procedures, and the periprocedural management of patients.

 - The exam format is one-on-one, using cases prepared and selected by the ABR.

 - A unique examiner gives each 30-minute oral exam, so candidates interact with four different examiners.